-Similarly, in a market where product design or quality is significant, a firm is more likely to be an effective maverick the greater is the sales potential of its product among customers of its rivals, in relation to the assets it would obtain if it adhered to the terms of coordination.
-The likelihood of expansion responses by a maverick will be analyzed in the same fashion as uncommitted entry or committed entry (se Sections 1.3 and 3) depending on the significance of the sunk costs entailed in expansion.
+Similarly, in a market where product design or quality is significant, a firm is more likely to be an effective maverick the greater is the sales potential of its products among customers of its rivals, in relation to the sales it would obtain if it adhered to the terms of coordination.
+The likelihood of expansion responses by a maverick will be analyzed in the same fashion as uncommitted entry or committed entry (see Sections 1.3 and 3) depending on the significance of the sunk costs entailed in expansion.

 Similarly, in some markets sellers are primarily distinguished by their relative advantages in serving different buyers or groups of buyers, and buyers negotiate individually with sellers.
 Here, for example, sellers may formally bid against one another for the business of a buyer, or each buyer may elicit individual price quotes from multiple sellers.
 A seller may find it relatively inexpensive to meet the demands of particular buyers or types of buyers, and relatively expensive to meet others' demands.
 Competition, again, may be localized: sellers compete more directly with those rivals having similar relative advantages in serving particular buyers or buyer groups.
 For example, in open outcry auctions, price is determined by the cost of the second lowest cost seller.
-A merger involving
+A merger involving the first and second lowest-cost sellers could cause prices to rise to the constraining level of the next lowest-cost seller.

-A merger between firms in a market for differentiated products may diminish competition by enabling the merged firm to profit by unilaterally raising the price of one or both products above the premerger level.
-Some of the sales loss due to the price rise merely will be diverted to the product of the merger partner and, depending on relative margins, capturing such sales loss through merger may make the price increase profitable even though it would not have been profitable premerger.
+depending on relative margins, capturing such sales loss through merger may make the price increase profitable even though it would not have been profitable premerger.
 Substantial unilateral price elevation in a market for differentiated products requires that there be a significant share of sales in the market accounted for byconsumers who regard the products of the merging firms as their first and second choices, and that repositioning of the non-parties' product lines to replace the localized competition lost through the merger be unlikely.
 The price rise will be greater the closer substitutes are the products of the merging firms, i.e., the more the buyers of one product consider the other product to be their next choice.